wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 yourself — know yourself.

-**Q:**&ensp;Maybe, I can come to control myself, but shall I be able to deal with the chäos in the world?
+**Q:**&ensp;Maybe, I can come to control myself, but shall I be able to deal with the chaos in the world?

-**M:**&ensp;There is no chäos in the world, except the chäos which your mind creates.
+**M:**&ensp;There is no chaos in the world, except the chaos which your mind creates.
 It is self-created in the sense that at its very centre is the false idea of oneself as a thing different and separate from other things.
 In reality you are not a thing, nor are you separate.
 You are the infinite